 Summer 2022 – “Jury Screening for English Language Proficiency,” Oregon State Bar Litigation Journal

-Stoll Berne attorneys Elizabeth Bailey and Emily Johnson wrote about the state and federal court policies of excluding potential jurors who are deemed not proficient in English.
+Stoll Berne attorneys Elizabeth Bailey Kinsman and Emily Johnson wrote about the state and federal court policies of excluding potential jurors who are deemed not proficient in English.
 The article, "Jury Screening for English Language Proficiency," assesses the policy rationale for whether these policies should change.

 News